web3bio/ensnode/apps/ensrainbow/README.md

 - **Data Ingestion**: Processes a pre-computed rainbow table (SQL dump) to populate the LevelDB store
 - **Performance**: Provides fast, constant-time lookups for known ENS labels through LevelDB's efficient indexing

-The service is designed to be run as a sidecar alongside ENSNode, helping to "heal" the labelhashes of unknown labels by finding their original labels when available.
+The service is designed to be run as part of ENSNode, helping to "heal" the labelhashes of unknown labels by finding their original labels when available.

 ### Current Release & Future Direction